Stephen Jensen

 Stephen Arthur Jensen (born May 30, 1954) is a Canadian prelate of the Roman Catholic Church.
-He was ordained a priest on May 24, 1980 by then-Archbishop James Francis Carney.
+He was ordained a priest on May 24, 1980, by then-Archbishop James Francis Carney.
 On April 2, 2013, he was ordained Bishop of the Diocese of Prince George.

 Background

-Jensen was born on May 30, 1954 in North Vancouver.
+Jensen was born on May 30, 1954, in North Vancouver.
+His childhood Parish was Holy Trinity Parish in North Vancouver, which is also the home Parish of fellow-Bishop Mark Hagemoen.
 He studied at St. Peter's Seminary in London, Ontario, receiving a BA in Philosophy and a Master of Divinity in 1976 and 1979 respectively.

-Ordination

-Jensen was ordained as a priest on May 24, 1980, by the then-Archbishop of Vancouver James Carney.
-He then served as pastor for Immaculate Conception in Vancouver, St. Ann's in Abbotsford, and Corpus Christi, also in Vancouver.

-Diocese of Prince George

-On April 2, 2013, Jensen was ordained the Bishop of the Diocese of Prince George by Archbishop J. Michael Miller.
-Jensen has served in his post since that date, and remains a member of the board for St. Mark's College and Corpus Christi College.